Skip to main content

 Time: Medium

-With a learner’s permit, a novice can drive when accompanied by an adult supervisor.
-The learner’s permit allows and encourages beginning drivers to acquire substantial driving experience.
+With a learner’s permit, novices can drive when accompanied by an adult supervisor.
+The learner’s permit allows and encourages beginning drivers to acquire substantial supervised driving experience.
 To aid this, most States require the learner’s permit to be held for a minimum period of time, and most require a minimum number of supervised driving hours.
-Surveys show that parents and teenagers strongly support the learner’s permit holding period and supervised driving requirements (Block & Walker, 2008; Mayhew, 2003; McKay et al., 2008; Williams, 2011; Williams et al., 2011).
+Surveys show that parents/guardians and teenagers strongly support the learner’s permit holding period and supervised driving requirements (Block & Walker, 2008; Mayhew, 2003; McKay et al., 2008; Williams, 2011; Williams et al., 2011).

-Use: As of September 2019 there were 48 States and the District of Columbia that required learner’s permits to be held for at least 6 months, with 8 of these States requiring a minimum holding period of a full year.
-However, Connecticut and South Dakota reduce the required length of time for a permit to be held if the young driver completes driver’s education (IIHS, 2019b).
+As of November 2021, 48 States and the District of Columbia required learner’s permits to be held for at least 6 months, with 7 of these States requiring a minimum holding period of a full year.
+However, 2 States (Connecticut and South Dakota) reduce the required length of time for a permit to be held if the young driver completes driver’s education (IIHS, 2021b).

-Effectiveness: Since learner’s permit drivers are being supervised, it is not surprising that crash rates during the learner’s permit period are very low.
-For young drivers holding their first unsupervised licenses, the limited available evidence suggests that crash rates decreased after jurisdictions with no learner’s permit holding requirement implemented a 6-month requirement (Ehsani et al., 2013; Mayhew, 2003).
+Since learner’s permit drivers are being supervised, it is not surprising that crash rates during the learner’s permit period are very low (Mayhew et al., 2003), with learner drivers having rates of crashes/near-crashes and risky driving like adults (Gershon et al., 2018).
+For young drivers holding their first unsupervised license, the available evidence suggests that crash rates decreased after jurisdictions with no learner’s permit holding requirement implemented a 6-month requirement (Ehsani et al., 2013; Mayhew, 2003).
 Moreover, longer permit holding periods appear to result in even larger crash reductions.
 Masten et al. (2013) found that a 9- to 12-month leaner’s permit holding period resulted in 26% lower fatal crash incidence among 16-year-old drivers and 17% lower incidence among 17-year-olds compared to requiring learner permits for up to 4 months.
-Furthermore, Curry et al. (2014) found that intermediate-phase drivers had incrementally smaller increases in crash rates during their initial months of driving independently for every month up to 6 months that they delayed obtaining full licensure.